ProstoiProger/Eye_diseases/README.md

 # Eye_diseases
 PyQT application with neural network in tensorflow to detect and classify eye diseases(cataract, retino, glaucoma).
 It is written to Nauryz meetings 2023, Astana.
 Section 5, analysis of medical images.
-The neural network is in Nauryz.ipynb file, while the interface and logic of app is located in PyQT.ipynb.
+The neural network is in Infomatrix.ipynb file, while the interface and logic of app is located in PyQT.ipynb.

 ![image](https://user-images.githubusercontent.com/84804200/225414364-84f36d77-7954-4b59-affb-1484ce5b882e.png)